kevnm67/MobileCI/README.md

 - A tag is automatically created for release branches.
 - Manual Bumping is possible by including any of the following in a commit message: #major, #minor, or #patch
     - NOTE: If multiple are present the highest-ranking takes precedence.

 ## Features

 - [x] Circle CI with a custom ORB
-- [x] Travis CI
 - [x] Bitrise CI
 - [x] Caching strategy - CI build performance
 - [ ] git commit hooks